Pysi/easyRLS/doc.md

     286021    Elapsed time is 255.703843 seconds.
     294492    Elapsed time is 255.595885 seconds.
     295021    Elapsed time is 258.743297 seconds.

+If you get an 'out of memory', due to matlab putting the output in memory, you can use `caToolsRunquantileLin`, which is a bit slower (20% slower), but does the same job.

+Time taken for the three first layers as before :

+    Elapsed time is 172.569686 seconds.
+    Elapsed time is 196.399570 seconds.
+    Elapsed time is 209.400558 seconds.

+Seems quite good though...

 ### Computing DFF (647 s)